Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Decentralized Relay Selection Algorithm

-Due to the high density of M2M communications, each machine can have local information from its neighbors.
-In this regard, a distributed algorithm for relay selection can be suitable for this type of communication.
-The main idea of the proposed distributed algorithm for each source is finding an optimal stable matching to select a suitable path, direct path or two hop path, to the base station to reach its data to the destination.
+Due to high density of M2M communications, each machine can have local information from its neighbors and network conditions.
+On the other hand, although ORSA achieves optimal results, in practice, it can create a bottleneck in dense M2M communications.
+This bottleneck is either due to communication overhead between the central processor unit and the other nodes or the processing load on the central unit.
+In this regard, a decentralized algorithm for relay selection may be more suitable for this type of communication.
+The main idea of the proposed decentralized algorithm for each source is finding a stable matching to select a suitable path, direct path or two hop path, to the base station to reach its data to the destination.
 To achieve this aim, this algorithm provides a stable best relay selection.

 The weak channel between sources and the base station causes a low data rate in the direct path of sources and the base station.
-Hence, if a relay is selected as a next hop of a source, the selected neighbor relay has two features.
-First, it has enough connection capacity and second, the path containing that relay has a higher data rate than the rate of the direct path between the source and the base station and it has an equal or higher data rate than the rate of the paths containing other neighbor relays with enough capacity.
+Hence, if a relay is selected as the next hop of a source, the selected neighbor relay has two features.
+First, it must have enough connection capacity and second, the path containing that relay must have a higher data rate than the rate of the direct path between the source and the base station.
+Furthermore, the selected relay has an equal or higher data rate than the rate of the paths containing other neighbor relays with enough capacity.

-For simplicity, we assume the machines can synchronize with each other, so the algorithm continues until no unmatched source remains.
-This time is known as the matching time.
-No machine forward its data to the destination at this time.
+The proposed decentralized matching based relay selection algorithm (MRSA) is executed in three steps.
+For simplicity, we assume the machines can synchronize with each other.
+Some methods are available to synchronize devices in a decentralized network \cite{sSMMBoNy2015, ts5wMaAs2019} which can be used for this manner.

+Algorithm \ref{alg:DMRSA1} presents the pseudo code of our proposed decentralized MRSA.
+At the beginning of the algorithm, the relays broadcast estimated capacity of data transmission with the base station, according to the estimated SINR with it.
+Therefore, the sources have enough information to sort the candidate next hops, the relays or the base station.